Sharks from species once thought harmless kill and eat snorkeler in feeding frenzy

 A careful examination of images taken of the scene revealed that the sharks are likely dusky sharks based on the size and shape of their dorsal fin.

-Scientists theorise that the competitive food environment created in these waters have led to the dusky sharks exhibiting a frenzy behaviour at the time of feeding.
+Scientists theorise that the competitive food environment created in these waters has led to the dusky sharks exhibiting a frenzy behaviour at the time of feeding.

 “The competition for access to the food resource overrides the species’ usual behaviour, including the intrinsic non-instinctive nature of the (human) prey,” they wrote.